library(ggplot2)

 Exercises

-2. Produce a density plot of the residuals from the area–total regression.
+, etc.) and fit an appropriate linear model to them. - Produce a density plot of the residuals from the area–total regression.
 What can we learn from this?